19 FAQs people ask about joint ventures.

 - How do I protect myself while we are negotiating a joint venture?

-- What due diligence is needed?
+- What due diligence is needed when forming a joint venture?

 - What are the tax consequences of transferring assets into a joint venture?